It wasn't too long ago that if you heard someone talking about ‘social distancing’ you’d assume they were taking a break from Facebook.

 If you have to be in a car with other people it is advised to do what is recommended for anywhere else.
 Avoid physical contact with other occupants such as shaking hands, and if you have to sneeze or cough do it into a tissue or into your arm behind the elbow and away from anyone else.

-If you're catching a taxi or ridesharing service, sit in the back seat where possible for better separation from the driver – for their protection as well as yours.
+If you're catching a taxi or ride-sharing service, sit in the back seat for better separation from the driver – for their protection as well as yours.
 Services that use an app for payment are good as it requires no physical interaction between driver and passenger.

-If you have to handle an EFTPOS machine or cash, use hand sanitiser when you get out of the car and wash your hands at the first available opportunity.
+Where possible pay by touching your card.
+If you have to handle an EFTPOS machine or cash, use hand sanitiser when you get out of the car or wash your hands at the first available opportunity.
 Be sure to avoid touching your face directly after being inside.

 And, it goes without saying, don’t drive if you’re feeling sick and avoid ferrying anyone who you believe who may have been exposed to the virus or is showing coronavirus symptoms.